 Check Out: Large Reversible Teak Wood Cutting Board: By Sonder Los Angeles

 Are you tired of sharpening dull knives over and over again?
 Then get a maple wood cutting board.
 Maple ensures you can cut ingredients smoothly and at the same time prevents the blade from dulling quickly.
 You’ll rarely see any knife marks over the maple board.
 And no deep cuts mean fewer bacteria over the surface.
 But with advantages comes a hefty price tag.
 Yes, maple is expensive but hygienic.

 Check Out: Maple Cutting Board by Michigan Maple Block

 It is a smooth wood with a closed grain pattern.
 Cherry wood has a beautiful golden-pink tone that darkens to rich reddish-brown color with time.
-Color and grain pattern of cherry is the reason behind furniture making.
-No doubt, it is considered as hardwood but is not as durable as maple.
-Further, it lacks water-resistance so you need to take extra care while washing the board.
-They need to be dried out immediately as well as require regular oiling for a long life.
+The color and grain pattern of cherry is the reason behind furniture making.
+No doubt, it is considered hardwood but is not as durable as maple.
+Further, it lacks water resistance so you need to take extra care while washing the board.
+They need to be dried out immediately as well as require regular oiling for long life.

 Check Out: Cherry Wood Food Chopping Board by John Boos

 Uses of Wooden board:

 The versatility of wooden boards is what we love the most.
 Apart from chopping, dicing and shredding ingredients, you can use your beautiful board as,

 Charcuterie Platter: A large wood cutting board can be doubled as a charcuterie platter.
 Smoked meat and different variety of cheese are generally decorated on a charcuterie tray.
 But vegetarian people can replace meat with fruit or nuts.
 Some of the chopping boards even feature a long compartment wherein you can arrange crackers.